Amanbele/Elixer-SMP-Themes/README.md

 A themepack made by me for Elixer SMP. dsc.gg/elixermc

 ### Chrome Theme
-Click [Download](https://github.com/Amanbele/Elixer-SMP-Themes/releases) to download the theme.
+Click [Download](https://github.com/Amanbele/Elixer-SMP-Themes/releases) to download the theme. **Please don't download/ load this one it looks like poop.
+I'll change it later**

 ### Windows Theme
 Click [Download](https://github.com/Amanbele/Elixer-SMP-Themes/releases) to download the theme.